 1. Communicate With Your Loved Ones

 After a disaster, your cell phone probably isn’t going to work.
 So don’t rely on this for your communication plan.
 Designate a meeting point.
-Also designate a secondary meeting point in case you need to evacuate before everyone can get to the first meeting point.
+Also, designate a secondary meeting point if you need to evacuate before everyone can get to the first meeting point.

-If you are seriously prepared, then you will also keep a set of walkie talkies – one in your home, and another in each vehicle.
+If you are seriously prepared, you will also keep a set of walkie-talkies – one in your home and another in each vehicle.

 2. Assess the Situation

-Now is when you will be happy that you’ve put a ham radio in with your prepper gear, and that you protected it with EMP bags.
-You will want to collect as much information on the current situation as is possible, such as whether there are evacuations occurring, whether riots and looting are in process, whether water levels are rising…
+Now is when you will be happy that you’ve put ham radio in with your prepper gear and that you protected it with EMP bags.
+You will want to collect as much information on the current situation as is possible, such as whether evacuations are occurring, whether riots and looting are in process, whether water levels are rising…

 You can also collect information in other ways.
 Look outdoors to see if everyone has lost power or if fires have broken out.
 If your phone still works, call friends at the other end of town or in other cities to see what the situation is there.

 If you are unsure whether a nuclear disaster has occurred, test your cell phone and other electronic items to see if they work and determine whether EMP has taken place.